 What Is a Transcript?

-An academic transcript is a comprehensive record of your entire academic history at an educational institution.
+A transcript is a written, word-for-word record of spoken words, created from an audio or video recording or taken down in real-time by a professional.
+In the context of education, an academic transcript is a comprehensive record of your entire academic history at an educational institution.
 Unlike a diploma, which simply confirms completion, a transcript provides detailed documentation of your educational journey.

 Key Characteristics of a Transcript